COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

       Then they should have the option to adjust the font size and color to suit their requirement

+Implementing a "Responsive web design" functionality aligns with the council's overall objectives to improve readibility.
+It allows user to customizable visual setting and change the layout based on different devices.
+The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.

 **Feature:** Filter tasks by period (**Priority**: **Should Have**)

 _As a staff member, I would like to filter tasks by period (e.g day, week, month, year) in order to know which tasks are due within a specific timeframe._